MAPLE: Enhancing Review Generation with Multi-Aspect Prompt LEarning in Explainable Recommendation: Methodology

-where \(\mathbf{W}_h \in \mathbb{R}^{h \times 2d}\) and \(\mathbf{b}_h \in \mathbb{R}^{h}\) are the weights and biases of fully-connected layer(s), \, \(\mathbf{W}_c\in \mathbb{R}^{n_{\text{aspect}} \times h}\) and \(\mathbf{b}_c \in \mathbb{R}^{n_{\text{aspect}}}\) are the weights and biases of the output classifier layer, and $\delta$ and $\sigma$ are the activation functions ReLU and Sigmoid, respectively.
-However, the aspect-category label exhibits a very skewed, long-tail distribution (Figure \ref{fig:long-tail}) poses a challenge in training the aspect-recommendation model, since a conventional classifier easily overfits to the head classes.
-To address this issue, we employ a specialized loss called distribution-balanced loss function \citep{Wu2020dbloss}.
-This approach considers both class-level and instance-level sampling frequencies to mitigate the imbalance in the multi-label scenario; it also counteracts the limitations of the sigmoid function, which treats each class independently and can cause overfitting for head classes.
-We observe that training with distribution-balanced loss effectively captures aspect preferences based on ID information, rather than the label distribution.
-The distribution-balanced loss is formally described as:
+However, the aspect-category label exhibits a very skewed, long-tail distribution (Figure \ref{fig:long-tail}), which poses a challenge in training the aspect-recommendation model, since a conventional classifier easily overfits the head classes.
+We employ the distribution-balanced loss function \citep{Wu2020dbloss} to address this issue, effectively capturing aspect preferences from ID information rather than label distribution.
+It is formalized as:

-where \(\mathcal{L}_{DB}(x^k, y^k)\) represents the distribution-balanced loss function for the \(k\)-th sample; \(\hat{r}^k_i\) represents the sampling weighting factor for the \(i\)-th aspect class of the \(k\)-th sample; \(y^k_i\) is the ground truth label for the \(i\)-th class of the \(k\)-th sample; \(z^k_i\) is the logit for the \(i\)-th class of the \(k\)-th sample; \(\nu_i\) is the class bias for \(i\)-th class, and \(\lambda\) is a hyperparameter regularizing sigmoid's gradient issue.
+In equation \ref{eq:Delta_i}, \(\mathcal{L}_{DB}(x^k, y^k)\) represents the distribution-balanced loss function for the \(k\)-th sample; \(\hat{r}^k_i\) represents the sampling weighting factor for the \(i\)-th aspect class of the \(k\)-th sample; \(y^k_i\) is the ground truth label for the \(i\)-th class of the \(k\)-th sample; \(z^k_i\) is the logit for the \(i\)-th class of the \(k\)-th sample; \(\nu_i\) is the class bias for \(i\)-th class, and \(\lambda\) is a hyperparameter regularizing sigmoid's gradient issue.